Dr. Google Will See You Now

 Fuelled by the rising numbers of patients struggling to get through to their family doctor, as well as gruelling GP wait times, making appointments tends to fall to the bottom of the priority pile and instead we turn to Dr. Google to make our own self-diagnosis.

-Mental health - specifically anxiety – was the main worry, making up 10% of the total searches.
-While diabetes placed second, perhaps reflecting the obesity epidemic gripping Britain.
+Mental health - specifically anxiety – was the main worry, making up 10% of the total searches, with recent research suggesting from the Royal College of GPs that there has been a sharp increase in young people suffering from mental illness.
+Diabetes placed second, perhaps reflecting the obesity epidemic gripping Britain.

 Sexual health also proved to be a problematic topic with more than 10 million searches around Chlamydia and Gonorrhoea in 12 months.